 Wyomissing Foundation volunteer Alfred Hemmerich was excited by the idea.
 He took it upon himself to explore how a community foundation worked and whether or not it would be possible to start one in Berks County.

-“Alfred was a big man, as well as an energetic man,” said J. William Widing III, who served as the Community Foundation’s attorney when it was created and is currently its board chairman.
+“Alfred was a big man, as well as an energetic man,” said J. William Widing III, who served as the Community Foundation’s attorney when it was created and later served as board chairman.
 “He was motivated by a vision, he was committed to it, and he pursued it with as much energy as I’ve seen anybody pursue anything.”

 Hemmerich knew he couldn’t set up a foundation on his own.
 He employed the help of Eugene Struckhoff, a former president of the Council on Foundations.
 Hemmerich also relied on a steering committee made up of Widing and other community members who were interested in forming a community foundation in Berks County.